NextronSystems/asgard-manual/usage/administration.rst

 Link Analysis Cockpit
 ^^^^^^^^^^^^^^^^^^^^^

-In order to connect to an Analysis Cockpit, enter the respective hostname of the Analysis Cockpit (use the same FQDN used during installation of the Analysis Cockpit) in the field ``Analysis Cockpit``, enter the one-time code, choose the type and click ``Connect``.
+In order to connect to an Analysis Cockpit, enter the respective hostname of the Analysis Cockpit (use the same FQDN used during installation of the Analysis Cockpit) in the field ``FQDN``, enter the one-time code, choose the type and click ``Update Analysis Cockpit``.

 .. figure:: ../images/linking-the-analysis-cockpit.png
    :target: ../_images/linking-the-analysis-cockpit.png